Ho11ow1/ResolutionChanger/README.md

 dotnet restore
 ```

+### Usage

+- The application runs continuously checking for the specified process (e.g...
+Notepad).
+- When the process is detected, it changes the screen resolution to the defined dimensions (1280x720).
+- If the process is not running, it reverts the resolution to the maximum supported (1920x1080).

 ## Future Development

-- Allow users to define multiple processes and resolutions in the configuration file.
+- Allow users to define multiple processes and resolutions in a configuration file.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request or open an issue for any suggestions or improvements.